pavel-2020/devextreme-documentation/api-reference/10 UI Widgets/Component/1 Configuration/onInitialized.md

 ---
 ---
 ##### shortDescription
-A function used in JavaScript frameworks to save the widget instance.
+A function used in JavaScript frameworks to save the UI component instance.

 ##### param(e): Object
 Information about the event.